Keeping safe: fire, cooking and kitchens

 - If you have problems cutting food, try putting a non-slip mat under dishes or boards.
 This stops them from moving while preparing meals.

 - You can buy knives with specially shaped handles, which are easier to control.
-Keep knives sharp and in good condition.
+Keep knives in good condition.
 Make sure you have a can opener that is easy to use.

-- Label cupboards and objects with pictures and words so that they can be identified.
+- Label cupboards and objects with pictures and words so you can identify them easier.